Justia Lawyer Rating

 Temporary Restraining Orders

 In San Diego, all are facing extraordinarily hard times due to the State of Emergency and Governor of California Stay At Home Order.
 This is a time of crisis and, unfortunately, domestic violence is seen to be rising now.
 The San Diego Family Law Court is closed and no filings for divorce, paternity, legal separation.
 In addition, Clerk’s Office is closed and no filings for request for orders for custody and visitation and spousal support and child support or other temporary orders.
 The Family Law Court, in San Diego, is open for filings for Temporary Restraining Orders and a Judge is assigned to grant or deny on daily business day basis.
 Victims of domestic violence need to have legal protection and are able to do so.
 The Law Office of Doppelt and Forney, APLC has law partners available to prepare the initial pleadings for a TRO as well as process filing with Court and lawful service.
 These can be very complex and an initial free in-person or virtual consultation, up to 30 minutes, is available during business hours.
-The Law Office is currently closed to the public however consultations can be scheduled by contacting Roy Doppelt, Esq. at roy@dffamilylaw.com and same day and next business day appointments can be scheduled with e mail.

 In family law, whether a paternity or divorce or legal separation, the Family Law Code applies.
 There are two primary Family Law Codes for temporary restraining orders: 6203 & 6320.
 There is no hearing and critical to legally analyze for facts and evidence which support the legal request of granting the TRO.
 The Judge reviews the pleadings and then rules.
 The burden of proof for Judge to issue TRO is preponderance of the evidence and the burden of the party requesting the temporary restraining order to meet.
 Evidence needs to attached to the initial pleadings and these can consist of police reports, photographs, e mail, texts, social posting, written statement of facts under penalty of perjury on appropriate Judicial Form or as attachment and many others.
 Also, a statement of facts which include the conduct is mandatory.
 An attorney can give you the benefit of their education, training and experience for a realistic expectation for your individual case.
 It is advised to seek legal consultations with at least three attorneys and then you can make the most informed and intelligent decision for your case.